 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+Some people with Medicare are also eligible

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums.

-• Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact your state's Department of Health.
+To find out more about Medicaid and its programs, contact your state's Department of Health

-Method Utah Medicaid Program - Contact Information

-CALL 801-538-6155 (Salt Lake City area) 800-662-9651 (toll-free from Utah, Idaho, Wyoming, Colorado, New Mexico, Arizona, and Nevada) 801-538-6155 (all other states) Medicaid Customer Service Hours of Operations: Monday through Friday, 8:00 a.m. - 5:00 p.m.
-(Thursday hours are 11:00 a.m. - 5:00 p.m.)
+Method Utah Medicaid - Contact Information CALL 866-608-9422 Calls to this number are free.
+Medicaid Customer Service Hours of Operations: Monday through Friday, 8:00 a.m. - 5:00 p.m.
 Closed on all state and federal holidays.

-TTY 711

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-WRITE Utah Department of Health

-Division of Medicaid and Health Financing

-PO Box 143106

-Salt Lake City, UT 84114
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Utah Department of Health Division of Medicaid and Health Financing PO Box 143106 Salt Lake City, UT 84114 WEBSITE medicaid.utah.gov Method Idaho Medicaid - Contact Information CALL 877-456-1233 Calls to this number are free TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Idaho Department of Health and Welfare Self-Reliance Programs PO Box 83720 Boise, ID 83720-0026

-WEBSITE medicaid.utah.gov

-Method Idaho Medicaid Program - Contact Information
+Method Idaho Medicaid - Contact Information WEBSITE medicaid.idaho.gov

-CALL 877-456-1233 (toll-free)

-TTY 711

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-WRITE Idaho Department of Health and Welfare

-Self-Reliance Programs

-PO Box 83720

-Boise, ID 83720-0026

-WEBSITE medicaid.idaho.gov